Brief History of The Flatlanders Chapter

 In 1986, the chapter became involved in the Portage Project in Wisconsin.
 This project resulted in the stocking of more than 60,000 muskies in Southern Wisconsin lakes, helping establish many class “A” muskie lakes.

 As of 2005 we have planted vegetation and built a new Rock reef in Pierce lake, one of our more proud achievements was the building of the Handicapped Pier.
 The support we received from our members to volunteer their time and effort for this project was something we all can be proud of.
-Currently we have scheduled the first annual Free Kids Fishing Day at Olsen Park on June 11th 2005.
-Our members are eager to teach the youth of our community the basics of fishing and to respect the resourse.
-Kid’s are the future of Muskies, and our Chapter is driven to ensure the future and enjoyment of Muskie fishing for everyone.
+In recent years we have scheduled the Free Kids Fishing Day at Olsen Park.
+Our members are eager to teach the youth of our community the basics of fishing and to respect the resource.
+Our youth are the future of Muskies, and our Chapter is driven to ensure the future and enjoyment of Muskie fishing for everyone.

-We are proud of the things we, as a club, have done for the sport and look forward to many more successful projects.
+We are proud of the things we, as a chapter, have done for the sport and look forward to many more successful projects.